mralamdari/Generative-Adversarial-Networks-Pytorch/README.md

 # Generative Adversarial Networks with Pytorch
-In this repository, you'll learn about
+In this repository, you'll learn about GAN.